rhysd/hgrep/README.md

   - `--first-only` (`-f`): Show only the first code snippet per file
 - Only for `ripgrep` feature
   - `--no-ignore`: Don't respect ignore files (.gitignore, .ignore, etc.)
-  - `--ignore-case` (`-i`): When this flag is provided, the given patterns will be searched case insensitively
+  - `--ignore-case` (`-i`): When this flag is provided, the given pattern will be searched case insensitively
   - `--smart-case` (`-S`): Search case insensitively if the pattern is all lowercase.
 Search case sensitively otherwise
   - `--glob GLOB...` (`-g`): Include or exclude files and directories for searching that match the given glob
   - `--glob-case-insensitive`: Process glob patterns given with the -g/--glob flag case insensitively